ChalmersGU-data-structure-courses/lab-system/README.md

 However, Canvas automatically updates links to overwritten course files with the new id.
 Thus, when the lab scripts upload a new submissions table, the Canvas page will reflect the update.

-### Robograder
+### Robograder and robotester

-Certain labs may support a robograder.
+Certain labs may support a robograder or robotester.
 In that case, a student group may ask that the robograder test their work before they submit it.
 They do this by creating a tag in their repository on Chalmers GitLab referencing the commit they want to have tested.